veracruz-project/icecap/docs/hacking.md

 The top-level Makefile (`//Makefile`) provides some convenient rules for building common groups of derivations.
 It also contains some rules displaying groups of related build artifacts.
-The target audience of these `meta.display.*`-based rules are folks who would like to see some concrete build outputs but who are not yet familiar with Nix.

 `//hacking` contains miscelanous files related to hacking and maintenance, which exist outside of the source code and build system.
 See `//hacking/Makefile` for